Rubayet123/ai-optimizer/README.md

 *   **Verification:** Run `rtk --version` to ensure the system PATH is correctly configured.

 ---

-To keep your documentation organized, here is a dedicated **README.md** section specifically for the **ECC (Everything Claude Code)** integration.
-This explains how the AI's "intelligence" is upgraded for your specific stack.

 ---

 ## 🧠 ECC (Everything Claude Code) Integration